wighawag/stratagems/docs/contracts/Stratagems.md

 ### **getCommitment**

-The commitment to be resolved. zeroed if no commitment need to be made.
+The commitment to be revealed. zeroed if no commitment need to be made.

 *sig hash*: `0xfa1026dd`